joric/oneliners/README.md

 ### Iterators

 Generators provide an easy, built-in way to create instances of Iterators.
-Every generator is an iterator, but not vice versa.
 The `iter()` method returns an iterator for the given argument.
 Each access iterator advances one step.
 May be useful for optimizing string search that otherwise fails with Time Limit Exceeded.

 * https://leetcode.com/problems/append-characters-to-string-to-make-subsequence